Kingdom of Khotan: History

-Foundation legend
+Foundation legend and origins

 Manuscript in Khotanese from Dandan Oilik, NE of Khotan.
 Now held in the British Library.

-There are four versions of the legend of the founding of Khotan.
-It is important to note that these legends were not contemporary or primary accounts.
-They were written centuries after the kingdom was founded."
-These may be found in accounts given by the Chinese pilgrim Xuanzang and in Tibetan translations of Khotanese documents.
-All four versions suggest that the city was founded around the third century BC by a group of Indians during the reign of Ashoka.
-According to one version, the nobles of a tribe in ancient Taxila, who traced their ancestry to the deity Vaiśravaṇa, were said to have blinded Kunãla, a son of Ashoka.
-In punishment they were banished by the Mauryan emperor to the north of the Himalayas, where they settled in Khotan and elected one of their members as king.
+There are four versions of the legend of the founding of Khotan, the earliest of which date to the 7th century and thus can only be considered a reflection of the tradition present in Khotan at that time.
+These are found in the account given by the Chinese pilgrim Xuanzang and in Tibetan translations of Khotanese documents.
+According to the Chinese and Tibetan texts, which we cannot distrust, Khotan was founded by exiled Indian and Chinese groups.
+As per all four versions, the city was founded around the third century BC by a colonising party led by the son and ministers of Ashoka.
+According to one version, the nobles of a tribe in ancient Taxila, who traced their ancestry to the deity Vaiśravaṇa, were said to have blinded Kunala, a son of Ashoka.
+In punishment they were banished by the Mauryan Emperor to the north of the Himalayas, where they settled in Khotan and elected one of their members as king.
 However, war then ensued with another group from China whose leader then took over as king, and the two colonies merged.
-In a different version, it was Kunãla himself who was exiled and founded Khotan.
+In a different version, it was Kunala himself who was exiled and founded Khotan.

 The legend suggests that Khotan was settled by people from northwest India and China, and may explain the division of Khotan into an eastern and western city since the Han dynasty.
+By Xuanzang's account, it was believed that the royal power had been transmitted unbroken since the founding of Khotan.
+All royal names of the dynasty of Khotan have Indic origin, including the title of the royal family, Viȷ́ida (from avijita 'unconquered').

-Others however argued that the legend of the founding of Khotan is a fiction as it ignores the Iranian population, and that its purpose was to explain the Indian and Chinese influences that were present in Khotan in the 7th century AD.
-By Xuanzang's account, it was believed that the royal power had been transmitted unbroken since the founding of Khotan, and evidence indicates that the kings of Khotan had used an Iranian-based word as their title since at least the 3rd century AD, suggesting that they may be speakers of an Iranian language.
+Xavier Tremblay however argues that the legend of the founding of Khotan is a fiction as it ignores the Iranian population, and that its purpose was to explain the Indian and Chinese influences that were present in Khotan in the 7th century AD.
+Documents written in Prakrit dating to the 3rd century AD from neighbouring Shanshan show that the king of Khotan, Vij'ida-simha, was given the title hinajha (i.e. "generalissimo"), a distinctively Iranian-based word equivalent to the Sanskrit title senapati.
+This, along with the fact that the king's recorded regnal periods were given as Khotanese kṣuṇa, "implies an established connection between the Iranian inhabitants and the royal power," according to the late Professor of Iranian Studies Ronald E. Emmerick.
+He contended that the use of Khotanese in the 10th-century royal documents "makes it likely that the ruler of Khotan was a speaker of Iranian."